 TCA peels are designed to minimise the sharp demarcation lines commonly seen after IPL treatments.
 A technique known as feathering is used to blend in the treated skin with the surrounding areas, minimizing demarcation.

 Very uncommon.
-To minimise scarring, clients with a history of keloid scarring are excluded from TCA peel use.
+To minimise scarring, patients with a history of keloid scarring are excluded from TCA peel use.
 Scarring may occur if infections are not treated or if treatments are too aggressive.
 Your specialist dermatologist will ensure that the depth and concentration of TCA peels are perfect for your skin condition, blemish location and skin type.

 In the age of IPL, fractionated laser resurfacing and fractionated photofacial treatments, TCA peels still remain a common treatment at the best dermatology and cosmetic clinics.
 This is because TCA peels are predictable in outcome, and quick to perform.
 They remain an effective method for the treatment of solar keratosis (sunspots), uneven skin texture and skin laxity (loss of tone).
 By varying both the concentration of the TCA agent and the aggressiveness of the pre-peel prep, Cutis Clinic dermatologists can tailor your recovery and results.

 The downside to peels are the longer recovery period and more intensive aftercare compared to the latest innovative treatments such as fractionated photorejuvenation laser treatments.
-Nevertheless, TCA peels continue to be a popular choice for client and dermatologist alike.
+Nevertheless, TCA peels continue to be a popular choice for patient and dermatologist alike.